5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 ### What DevirtualiseMmio does

-When `DevirtualiseMmio` is enabled, OpenCore processes every MMIO region found in the firmware memory map and removes it from the reserved list, making that memory available to macOS.
+When `DevirtualiseMmio` is enabled, OpenCore processes every MMIO region found in the firmware memory map and removes its **EFI runtime virtual address mapping**, making that memory available to macOS.
 Each processed region appears in the debug boot log like this:

 ```
 OCABC: MMIO devirt 0xFEC00000 (0x1 pages, 0x8000000000000001) skip 0